-With out-of-service orders for not having a compliant ELD starting on April 1, implementing ELDs cannot be put off any longer.
+With out-of-service orders for not having a compliant ELD starting April 1, 2018, implementing ELDs cannot be put off any longer.

 If you already have an ELD, it may be worth doing some homework on whether it’s actually compliant.
 Here’s what the former head of the FMCSA, Annette Sandberg had to say about the self-certification list:

 “As a former regulator, the biggest concern I have is the number of ELD vendors that are currently on the FMCSA list [of approved vendors] that probably should not be.
 Vendors on this list are supposed to have ELD systems that can be self-certified, which means it meets the criteria and can be added to the approved list.”

 In short, self-certified does not mean FMCSA compliant.
 However, the FMCSA does offer a Choosing an Electronic Logging Device Checklist.

 We recommend asking your ELD vendor (whether current or prospective) to walk you through how the ELD delivers on each point.